 Contact our Youth Adviser here:

 As a Diocesan community we recognise the amazing joy there is to be found in family life along with the challenges and difficulties it sometimes presents.
-Through different events and groups we work together to support a variety of activities which enrich life in the various fields of family life.
+Through a range of different events and groups we work together to support a variety of activities which enrich the various fields of family life.

-If you want to get in touch about anything Marriage and Family Life related, please contact our Formation Team Marriage & Family Life Adviser.
+If you want to find out more about about anything Marriage and Family Life related - including the Amoris Laetitia Family Year, Marriage Preparation or Grandparents' Groups, click on the 'Read More About Marriage & Family Life' tab below, or contact our Formation Team Marriage & Family Life Adviser.